0 comments

 - Final outcome - Post-operative healing revealed a dramatic improvement in gingival symmetry, aligning perfectly with the patient's smile line.
 The patient expressed high satisfaction with the aesthetic enhancement.

-Posterior Region Case Example: Functional Crown Lengthening
+Case 2: Functional Crown Lengthening - Posterior Region

 - Specific challenges - A 50-year-old patient presented with subgingival caries on a molar, requiring functional crown lengthening to allow for proper restoration placement.
 Challenges included limited access and dense bone in the posterior region.